Enema: Transanal irrigation

 TAI, also termed retrograde irrigation, is designed to assist evacuation using a water enema as a treatment for persons with bowel dysfunction, including fecal incontinence or constipation, especially obstructed defecation.
-By regularly emptying the bowel using transanal irrigation, controlled bowel function is often re-established to a high degree, thus enabling development of a consistent bowel routine.
+By regularly emptying the bowel using transanal irrigation, controlled bowel function is often re-established to a high degree, thus enabling a consistent bowel routine development.
 Its effectiveness varies considerably, some individuals experiencing complete control of incontinence but others reporting little or no benefit.

-An international consensus on when and how to use transanal irrigation for people with bowel problems was published in 2013, offering practitioners a clear, comprehensive and simple guide to practice for the emerging therapeutic area of transanal irrigation.
+An international consensus on when and how to use transanal irrigation for people with bowel problems was published in 2013, offering practitioners a clear, comprehensive and straightforward guide to practice for the emerging therapeutic area of transanal irrigation.

 The term retrograde irrigation distinguishes this procedure from the Malone antegrade continence enema, where irrigation fluid is introduced into the colon proximal to the anus via a surgically created irrigation port.

 Bowel management

 Patients who have a bowel disability, a medical condition which impairs control of defecation, e.g., fecal incontinence or constipation, can use bowel management techniques to choose a predictable time and place to evacuate.
-Without bowel management, such persons might either suffer from the feeling of not getting relief, or they might soil themselves.
+Without bowel management, such persons might either suffer from the feeling of not getting relief or soil themselves.

 While simple techniques might include a controlled diet and establishing a toilet routine, a daily enema can be taken to empty the colon, thus preventing unwanted and uncontrolled bowel movements that day.

 Contrast (X-ray)

 In a lower gastrointestinal series an enema that may contain barium sulfate powder or a water-soluble contrast agent is used in the radiological imaging of the bowel.
-Called a barium enema, such enemas are sometimes the only practical way to view the colon in a relatively safe manner.
+Called a barium enema, such enemas are sometimes the only practical way to view the colon relatively safely.

 Failure to expel all of the barium may cause constipation or possible impaction and a patient who has no bowel movement for more than two days or is unable to pass gas rectally should promptly inform a physician and may require an enema or laxative.